FrankieBoye/performance_calculator/README.md

 Navigate to [localhost:3000](http://localhost:3000/) on your web browser.

 ## Usage
 When the app is completed, you will be able to select the driven wheels for your car, enter the flywheel horsepower (BHP) and the kerb weight in KG.
-The calculator will then compute the performance times.
+The calculator will then compute the figures.

 Work in progress!